Sammy Hagar says proposed Van Halen reunion would have been "dream come true"

-In a new interview, Sammy Hagar has said a Van Halen reunion tour would have been a “dream come true.”
+Sammy Hagar has said a Van Halen reunion tour would have been a “dream come true”.

-Hagar was responding to news that the late Eddie Van Halen had thought about a “kitchen sink tour” which would have included bass player Michael Anthony and vocals from both Hager and David Lee Roth.
+Hagar was responding to news that the late Eddie Van Halen had thought about a “kitchen sink tour” that would have included bass player Michael Anthony and vocals from both Hager and David Lee Roth.

 Speaking on SiriusXM’s Trunk Nation With Eddie Trunk, Hagar was asked if he knew about the tour.
 He replied: “It was totally on my radar.
 No one had confirmed any of it, but it was obviously what was gonna happen.